N Gauge Society Ltd

 What is this document about?

-A new data protection law called the General Data Protection Regulation (GDPR) took effect from 25th May 2018.
-Under the new law the N Gauge Society Ltd (referred to below as NGS) must provide its members with information about what personal information relating to them the NGS holds and what it does with that information.
+New data protection laws introduced to the UK from 2018 requires the N Gauge Society Ltd (referred to below as NGS) to provide its members with information about what personal information relating to them the NGS holds and what it does with that information.
 This document describes how this affects the NGS and you as members of the NGS, in a question and answer format.
-It should be used as an introduction to a formal document, the Privacy Notice, to be found here: Privacy Notice (Formal) – opens in new window.
+It should be used as an introduction to a formal document, the Privacy Notice, and a series of other documents that the NGS has produced in a more formal format.

 Why does the NGS have to bother with this?

-The new law applies across the whole of the European Union (and was incorporated into UK law prior to Brexit).
-Unlike the old legislation it replaces, all organisations that hold personal information must register and comply with the new law.
-This includes the NGS as we hold personal information of our members.
+The UK Data protection Act of 2018 incorporated the European Union‘s General Data Protection Regulation which lays down strict rules about the processing of personal information.
+Unlike the older legislation it replaced, all organisations that hold personal information must register and comply with the new law.
+This includes the NGS as we are Limited Company and hold personal information of our members.

 What do you mean by ‘personal information’?

-The new law defines this as any information that can be used to identify an individual, but in the case of the NGS we only hold the names and addresses of our members and, where they have been provided, their telephone numbers and email addresses.
+The new law defines this as any information that can be used to identify an individual.
+In the case of the NGS we only hold the names and addresses of our members and, where they have been provided, their telephone numbers and email addresses.
 Collectively these are known as ‘contact information’.

 Why does the NGS hold our contact information?